Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 Secondly, as the AVS ecosystem matures, interoperability between different AVSs and the resulting synergy will become a crucial factor enabling AVSs to leverage EigenLayer.

 Thirdly, the flexible security that EigenLayer provides proves beneficial in handling security demand shocks for AVSs.
-If an AVS needs to secure a large customer transaction suddenly, it can access the necessary security immediately.
+If an AVS needs to secure a large customer transaction suddenly, it can quickly access the necessary security.

-Finally, building on the synergy point, as AVSs begin to serve more customers collectively, the economic scale of insurance will enable AVSs to meet their customers' need for absolute safety more affordably.
+Finally, building on the synergy point, as AVSs begin to serve more customers collectively, the economic scale of insurance will enable AVSs to meet their customers' need for cryptoeconomic security more affordably.

 ## LRT Related